Antonhansel/heroku_restarter/README.md

 ## Todo

-Find a way to measure a treshold (instead of just killing the app whenever a R14 shows up)
+Find a way to measure a frequency treshold (instead of just killing the app whenever a R14 shows up)